arquillian/arquillian-graphene/README.md

 Getting Started
 ---------------

-*** Adding Maven Dependency
+### Adding Maven Dependency

 To use Graphene, add following dependencies to your project.

-It will allow you to use Graphene with JUnit integration, in Standalone mode (check [documentation](https://docs.jboss.org/author/display/ARQGRA/Getting+Started) for other modes):
+It will allow you to use Graphene with *JUnit* integration, in *Standalone* mode (check [documentation](https://docs.jboss.org/author/display/ARQGRA/Getting+Started) for other modes and framework integrations):

     <!-- JUnit -->
     <dependency>